psmith1011/CS_UK_Immigration/README.md

 ## Description of Values within our Target Column, 'Case Outcome'

-- **Issued:** Represents cases where visas or permissions were granted.
-Consider this as a general positive decision that wasn't specified.
+ **Issued:** This category includes cases where visas, permits, or permissions were granted without further categorization.
+It is considered a positive outcome, indicating approval of the application.

+- **Sponsored Work Visa:** Where individuals were granted visas under employment-based sponsorship programs.
+This type of visa often involves an employer in the destination country supporting the visa application.

-- **Refused:** Encompasses all cases where applications were denied, including certified refusals and other specified forms of refusal.
+- **Refused:** Represents all instances where applications were explicitly denied.

-**Withdrawn:** Includes applications that were either withdrawn by the applicant or lapsed due to other reasons.
+- **Withdrawn:** Applications that were withdrawn voluntarily by the applicant or became void due to non-compliance with application requirements or missed deadlines.

+- **Asylum Case:** For individuals who applied for asylum status, reflecting the process and outcomes specific to those seeking refuge from persecution based on race, religion, nationality, and/or political opinion.

-**Resettlements:** Relates to cases involving resettlement programs, which are typically humanitarian efforts that relocate vulnerable individuals from regions of danger to safe countries.
+- **Resettlement Case:** Relates to cases involving organized resettlement programs, which are typically humanitarian efforts that relocate vulnerable individuals from regions of danger to safe countries.

-**Notebook Usage Instructions**
+## Notebook Usage Instructions

 **Execution Order**